-This story is by Mary Jane Mahan and was part of our 2016 Winter Writing Contest.
+This story is by Amelia Energy and was part of our 2016 Winter Writing Contest.
 You can find all the Winter Writing Contest stories here.

 So you want to know how to get into the profession of erotic sensual massage?
 Go down to the bone of your ability to cope with a negative bank account.
 Keep ignoring failure courtesy of the entrepreneurial business into which you blindly jumped, then jump again.
 No, not hump.
 You are never going to have sex with a man just to save your mortgage.
 Something more…adventurous.